-The Panels believe that decision-making and intra-center cooperation would be enhanced if the next layer of authority were incorporated into the top management team.
-This does not imply any change in hierarchical authority; rather it promotes CIAT's accepted principle of participatory management.
-Program Leaders are in close touch with the scientific staff and with conditions and concerns of the NARS, and they would bring a valuable perspective to management deliberations. addition, and perhaps more importantly, their participation would stimulate a broader view of overall CIAT strategic issues on their part, help break down the "four-centers-in-one" mentality, and foster greater inter-program collaboration.
-Thus the Leadership Group should be superseded by a formal Management Committee constituted by the DG, the two DDGs, the DFA, the four commodity Program Leaders, and the Program Leader for Training and Communications Support.
-The inclusion of the last-named leader is necessary because of the increasing role of training as an input into NARS development.
-When appropriate to the agenda, the Executive Officer and/or the Controller should also join the group, and the Assistant to the DG should serve as Secretary.
+The Panels believe that decision-making and intra-center cooperation would be enhanced if the next layer of authority were incorporated into the top management team This does not imply any change in hierarchical authority, rather it promotes CIAT s accepted principle of participatory management The Program Leaders are in close touch with the scientific staff and with conditions and concerns of the NARS, and they would bring a In addition, and valuable perspective to management deliberations perhaps more importantly, their participation would stimulate a broader view of overall CIAT strategic issues on their part, help break down the four-centers-in-one mentality, and foster greater inter-program collaboration Thus the Leadership Group should be superseded by a formal Management Committee constituted by the DG, the two DDGs, the DFA, the four commodity Program Leaders, and the Program Leader for Training and Communications Support inclusion of the last-named leader is necessary because of the increasing role of training as an input into NARS development When appropriate to the agenda, the Executive Officer and/or the Controller should also join the group, and the Assistant to the DG should serve as Secretary

 The Committee's meetings should be sufficiently regular and frequent.
 They should be chaired by the Director General whenever he is available, with an agenda planned in advance and minutes prepared and distributed.
-The agenda might include: mechanisms for joint ventures between/among programs, strategies to relate to NARS, new initiatives for the Center, and administrative issues.
+The agenda might include mechanisms for joint ventures between/among programs, strategies to relate to NARS, new initiatives for the Center, and administrative issues.
 In fact, the Administrative Policy Committee should probably be abolished, with its issues brought before this group.

-The Panels recommend that top management at CIAT be redefined to incorporate the third level in the hierarchy (the Program Leaders) and that a Management Committee be established, to be chaired by the Director General and to meet regularly and frequently, with an advance agenda and formal minutes recorded.

-In addition, the Panels would like to see steps taken to ensure that the Program Leaders' authority is in accord with the responsibility expected of them.
-While they should be held accountable for the outcome of program work and for the management of program resources, they should also be delegated concomitant authority.
-For example, they should direct recruitment and selection of staff--to be sure, with adequate consultation and the right of final approval reserved to the DG and the respective DDG; they should be their scientists' first line of contact in decisions related to workplans, sabbatical leaves, performance evaluation, and other personnel matters; they should be involved more directly in resource planning; and they should design the special projects for their programs.
-The image of authority would be effectively strengthened, in the Panels' view, if the title of Program Leader were upgraded to Director.
-(If this were done, the DFA might be titled Associate Director General for Finance and Administration, thus placing the function above program leadership while still below the DDGs and emphasizing the preeminence of CIAT's programmatic work.)
+The Panels recommend that top management at CIAT be redefined to incorporate the third level in the hierarchy (the Program Leaders) and that a Management Committee be established, to be chaired by the Director General and to meet regularly and frequently, with an advance agenda and formal minutes recorded authority For example, they should direct recruitment and selection of staff-to be sure, with adequate consultation and the right of final approval reserved to the DG and the respective DDG, they should be their scientists' first line of contact in decisions related to workplans, sabbatical leaves, performance evaluation, and other personnel matters, they should be involved more directly in resource planning, and they should design the special projects for their programs.
+The image of authority would be effectively strengthened, in the Panels' view, if the title of Program Leader were upgraded to Director (If this were done, the DFA might be titled Associate Director General for Finance and Administration, thus placing the function above program leadership while still below the DDGs and emphasizing the preeminence of CIAT's programmatic work)